Nephrotic syndrome is a disorder of the kidneys. It may result in:

-Causes from other health problems that harm the kidneys such as:
+Other causes are problems that harm the kidneys such as:

 The doctor will ask about your symptoms and health history.
-Your answers and a physical exam may point to nephrotic syndrome.
-You may also have:
+A physical exam will be done.

 National Institute of Diabetes and Digestive and Kidney Diseases

 Kakar S, Kumar V, Singh R. Latest research progress on acute nephrotic syndrome.
 J Acute Dis.
 2017;6:255-259.